HomeAll ResourcesAI Recruiting Landscape 2026: Market Map, Categories, and Buying Guidance

 Common vendors to evaluate Tenzo AI, HireVue, Willo, myInterview

-4) Tenzo profile
+4) Tenzo AI profile

-Tenzo is best understood as a structured, voice first screening and workflow platform designed for high volume and staffing use cases where auditability, consistency, and candidate experience are non negotiable.
+Tenzo AI is best understood as a structured, voice first screening and workflow platform designed for high volume and staffing use cases where auditability, consistency, and candidate experience are non negotiable.

 Related Articles